AdobeDocs/commerce-merchant-services.en/help/live-search/install.md

    composer require magento/live-search
    ```

-   If you are adding the [!DNL Live Search] extension to a **new** Adobe Commerce installation, run the following to disable [!DNL OpenSearch] and related modules, and install [!DNL Live Search]:
+   If you are adding the [!DNL Live Search] extension to a **new** Adobe Commerce installation, run the following to disable [!DNL OpenSearch] and related modules, and install [!DNL Live Search] then proceed to step 4:

    ```bash
       bin/magento module:disable Magento_Elasticsearch Magento_Elasticsearch7 Magento_OpenSearch Magento_ElasticsearchCatalogPermissions Magento_InventoryElasticsearch Magento_ElasticsearchCatalogPermissionsGraphQl
    ```

-   If you are adding the [!DNL Live Search] extension to an **existing** Adobe Commerce installation, run the following to temporarily disable the [!DNL Live Search] modules that serve storefront search results:
+   If you are adding the [!DNL Live Search] extension to an **existing** Adobe Commerce installation, run the following to temporarily disable the [!DNL Live Search] modules that serve storefront search results then proceed to step 4:

    ```bash
       bin/magento module:disable Magento_LiveSearchAdapter Magento_LiveSearchStorefrontPopover Magento_LiveSearchProductListing